Vinz1911/PrimePoweredUP/README.md

 ### Description
-- the library use lot of memory. i recommend to pre compile the library from `remote/control` and install it on the prime hub. a very good way to do that is using this awesome tool: [Spike Tools](https://github.com/XenseEducation/spiketools-release/releases)
+- the library use lot of memory. i recommend to pre compile the library from `remote/control` and install it on the prime hub. a very good way to do that is using this awesome tool: [Spike Tools](https://github.com/XenseEducation/spiketools-release/releases) pre compiled library can also be downloaded in releases section: [Pre-Compiled Library](https://github.com/Vinz1911/PrimePowerUP/releases)

 - there are two examples in `examples` folder.
 The first one shows how to light up dot's on Prime Hub and the second one shows how to control a motor pair with the remote. examples are created by using the control.py installed as pre compiled lib